LenchetoFC/youtube-usage-regulator/README.md

   - Entirety of YouTube
   - Home page
   - Shorts page
-- Removes Buttons:
+- Removes Parts of YouTube Site:
+  - Video recommendations
+  - Side hamburger menu
+  - Search bar
   - Home button
   - Video autoplay button
   - Next video button
-- Removes Whole Sections of the Page:
+  - and more!
-  - Video recommendations
+- Alternate Activities:
+  - Write alternate activities to remind you what better things you can be doing
-  - Side hamburger menu
+- Schedules:
+  - Add days and times that YouTube will be completely restricted

+#### Future Features

+- Timer to Disable YouTube
+- Dark Mode
+- Watch Modes:
+  - Only shows videos according to watch mode
+  - Options include: educational, recreational, and all-inclusive (default)
+  - Uses video tags to determine if video respects current watch mode
-  - Search bar
+- Free Videos:
+  - Allow yourself at most 3 videos per day to watch
+  - YouTube will disable after tokens have been used

 ### Popup